-I’m 41, live in North Cornwall, England and make my living online.
+I’m Rob Cornish, live in North Cornwall, England and have made my living online since 2010.

-For 10 years, I worked a 9-5 job (or more accurately a 7-6 job!) and was fortunate enough to be fairly successful working in the financial services industry.
+For 10 years, I worked a 9-5 job (or more accurately 7-6) and was fortunate enough to be fairly successful working in London’s financial services industry.

 However, I knew something was missing…

 This is not to say that I didn’t enjoy my old job, I did.
-But I knew that it could never deliver me the real freedom that I desired.
+But I knew that it could never deliver me real independence.

 But I kept at it.